Luthey-Schulten-Lab/SummerSchool_2026/Martini/README.md

-# Modeling Cells with the Martini Coarse-Grained Force Field
+# Modeling Cells with the Martini Force Field

 <table>
 <tr>